 In conjunction with Schwind Eye Tech Solutions, our doctors have developed Smart Pulse Technology, which evolved to the SmartSurfACE Laser Procedure.
 SmartSurfACE is a completely touch-less procedure – no scraping, no cuts, no incisions, and no alcohol.
 The SmartSurfACE laser operates at 1000Hz (vs the traditional 400 Hz).
 The laser utilizes a 7-directional ocular movement tracking system which results in perfectly centered treatments even if the patient has difficulty holding still during the procedure.
 Treatment time is efficient at approximately 40 seconds per eye, and slightly longer for higher prescriptions.
 This one-step trans- epithelial procedure offers higher safety compared to LASIK, with no flap or intra-stromal complications, and no risk of ectasia (excessive weakening of the cornea).
 This is also associated with faster visual recovery compared to traditional PRK.

 SmartSurfACE is suitable for patients with thin corneas or complex corneal topographies, such as keratoconus.
-The advanced laser allows our doctors to treat almost all levels of myopia, low to moderate hyperopia, in the safest manner possible
+The advanced laser allows our doctors to treat almost all levels of myopia in the safest manner possible

 Laser-assisted intrastromal keratoplasty (LASIK) is a procedure in which a flap is created with a specialized blade called a keratome, or a femtolaser.
 This flap, attached to the cornea by a hinge, is lifted away from the rest of the cornea.
 The underlying corneal bed is then sculpted by an excimer laser, and then the flap is put back in its original position.